An Analysis of the NRC controversy in Assam: Migration and Citizenship in India

-On July 30, 2018, the second draft of the National Register for Citizens (NRC) was published by the Government of Assam, in line with the 1985 Assam Accord.
+On July 30, 2018, the second draft of the National Register of Citizens (NRC) was published by the Government of Assam, in line with the 1985 Assam Accord.
 The aim of the Register is purported to be identification of illegal migrants who have made their way into Assam.
 The NRC, which has denied 4,000,000 people the status of citizens, along with the proposed Citizenship (Amendment) Bill 2016, have caused deep concerns about the rights of minority groups residing in the north-eastern state of India.
 The two instruments together are not legally sound.

 Despite statements from the Central Government that the final NRC draft was published with the sole motive of identifying and subsequently deporting illegal migrants, the exclusion of more than 4 million people ordinarily resident in Assam reflects a conflict with international principles of nationality and human rights.